SAKryukov/generic-state-machine/docs/index.md

 The types of the namespace `StateMachines` depend on the generic-type parameters `STATE`, `INPUT`, and `OUTPUT`.

-Typically, the generic-type parameters hould be any enumeration types with their enumeration members representing states.
+Typically, a generic-type parameter could be of any enumeration type with its enumeration members representing states.
 However, it is not a strict rule.
 In principle, any type with public static fields can be used for the `STATE` type.
 In this case, the public static fields will represent the transition system states.
 Please see [the example](#heading-non-enumeration-example) illustrating the use of a non-enumeration type `STATE`.